flvtlxne/synapse-coturn-element-chat-autoinstall/README.md

 Default values are shown in square brackets.
 If you press Enter, the default value will be applied to the corresponding variable in the .env file.

-After that, you will be prompted to install systemd units for automatic TLS certificate renewal (the `systemd.sh` script).

 WARNING:
 If after the script finishes the user is not added to the docker group, you must log out of the SSH session and reconnect to the server, then verify that the user is a member of the group.